 The load on a DG defines the amount of energy that a DG has to supply.
 Running a DG on less than optimal load causes carbon buildup on inside the engine.
-This results in reduction of power producing capacity of the DG.
-Overloading a DG also reduces it’s efficiency by increasing the wear and tear of the engine and ultimately, reducing the engine’s life.
+This results in a reduction of power producing the capacity of the DG.
+Overloading a DG also reduces its efficiency by increasing the wear and tear of the engine and ultimately, reducing the engine’s life.

 The amount of time for which the DG set has been working is one of the most important parameters to monitor accurately.
 As DG sets are used for a wide variety of purposes, operational hours help in understanding the usage patterns of the DG.

-Fuel has to be closely monitored in order to understand about overall efficiency of the DG; how the quality of the fuel affects the performance and whether there’s any fuel theft happening.
-Fuel is directly related with the cost of operating the DG set.
+Fuel has to be closely monitored in order to understand about the overall efficiency of the DG; how the quality of the fuel affects the performance and whether there’s any fuel theft happening.
+Fuel is directly related to the cost of operating the DG set.

 Coolant, lube oil pressure, engine temperature

 Coolants are used for keeping the engine temperature in check, in order to prevent rusting of the engine.
 The dip in coolant levels, if not corrected in time, causes the DG to overheat, and may cause irreparable damage to the DG set.

 Batteries in DG sets are used in order to provide starting voltage.
 The batteries deteriorate over a period of time and lead to problems in starting the DG set.

 How analytics figures in

 Analytics in DG set monitoring helps to reduce incidents of misuse and misapplication.
 It helps to prevent fuel thefts while allowing maximum uptime.
 A wide variety of patterns that can be found by using a good monitoring system include:

 Fig. 1: Fuel consumed vs operational hours comparison